 Scoutmaster: Dan Chopp/ cell (269) 998-2042

-The Boy Scout Service Center located in Battle Creek,MI will close permanently at 6 p.m. on Wednesday, May 17 and re-open at 10 a.m. on Tuesday, May 30 at our *NEW* Service Office located at 3497 South 9th Street in Kalamazoo.
+The Boy Scout Service Center is up and running at our *NEW* Service Office located at 3497 South 9th Street in Kalamazoo.

 Attention Merit Badge Counselors

 Attention all Merit Badge counselors and those that may want to be Merit Badge counselors (we can always use more).

 Jon Walsh has been working on a resolution to the Merit Badge Counselor “issues”, and it appears the easiest solution for those that would like to be a Merit Badge Counselor is to re-do an up to date form for what you would like to teach.
 Once you have completed this form, Jon will then take the forms and identify what other documents the District will require to get us all re-signed back up as official counselors.

 The form is attached and its link is below.
 You should print out the form and then bring it to the next meeting for collection.
 I talked with Jon tonight, and he will be at next weeks meeting (9/20/16).
 As reminder, ALL MB Counselors will need to have UP TO DATE YOUTH PROTECTION.
 So if you are nearing the end of your 2 year cycle, PLEASE re-do it at your earliest convenience.

 If you have any questions please call or text Jon at : 269-744-0056.

 Here is the form / link for MB Counselor.

 Useful information to help all Life Scouts on their path to Eagle, complete with a PDF download.